ElDuderino420/database_Matrix/README.md

 The pictures below show times to get each user from either database in order.

 ![data_1](https://github.com/Thug-Lyfe/database_Matrix/blob/master/pics/d1.png "depth 1 data")
 ![data_2](https://github.com/Thug-Lyfe/database_Matrix/blob/master/pics/d2.png "depth 2 data")
 ![data_3](https://github.com/Thug-Lyfe/database_Matrix/blob/master/pics/d3.png "depth 3 data")

+### Conclusion and discussion
+With a small resultset (around depth 3 and down) neo4j is marginally faster, while after this it falls dratiscally in efficiency
+While SQL increases more or less linear with the amount of data handled.
+I might have done something horribly wrong in my queries or code, but neo4j is generally much more inconsistent in the time spent on the queries.
+From the pictures can it can be seen how neo4j's times swing much more than the SQL times.

+As it is rare to go to this high depth.
+I would recomend a neo4j database as it is generally faster in the lower depths, plus the queries are much simpler to write compared to SQL.
+If features such as shortest path between nodes or something similar is needed then neo4j is highly recomended.